Skip to content

 outsystems tool lifetime

-In the applications section, you will see two options Applications and Deployment Plans. in the applications section, you will see all the applications and defaults applications on which your application is dependent or using the dependencies in your application. you can also see the version and the last update date and time with the name who changed last as you could see in the given below image. in the paid version you could also see the Production environment and the apps that are deployed on the production with all the other details.
+In the applications section, you will see two options Applications and Deployment Plans.
+In the applications section, you will see all the applications and default applications on which your application is dependent or using the dependencies in your application. you can also see the version and the last update date and time with the name who changed last as you can see in the given below image. in the paid version you could also see the Production environment and the apps that are deployed on the production with all the other details.

 outsystems tool lifetime applications